sc0ttj/component/README.md

 - Works **server-side**, in Node:
   - render your components as strings (HTML, stringified JSON)
   - render your components as data (JS objects or JSON)
-- An optional add-on called `tweenState`, for easy animations
+- A small list of optional add-on modules:
+  - `tweenState`: animate from one state to the next
+  - `emitter`: an event emitter, for sharing updates between components
 - ...and more

 Your components will support: